Pontryagin’s minimum (or maximum) principle

 In other words, Pontryagin’s principle just replaces the equation of stationarity \nabla_{\bm u} H = \bm 0 in the necessary conditions of optimality by Eq.
 2 or Eq.
 3.

-Although we opt to skip the proof of the theorem in our course (it is really rather advanced), we must certainly at least mention that it does not relly on the smoothness of the function as the calculus of variations did.
+Although we opt to skip the proof of the theorem in our course (it is really rather advanced, interested readers are invited to consult the References), we must certainly at least mention that it does not relly on the smoothness of the function as the calculus of variations does.
 Less regular function are allowed.
 In particular, the set of admissible control trajectories \bm u(\cdot) also contains piecewise continuous functions (technically speaking, the set contains measurable functions).
 This can also be used as at least a partial justification of our hand-wavy approach to introducing the calculus of variations.

-We could certainly rederive our previous results on LQ-optimal control with fixed and free final states.
-Nonetheless, this would be an overkill unless constraints are imposed on the controls.
-We consider such constrained LQR case below.
+We could certainly use the new result to rederive our previous results on the LQ-optimal control with fixed and free final states.
+But this would bring nothing new to use.
+Instead, we can see the power of the new result if we impose constraints on the controls.

 Show the code